 The NHS wastes money but ignores ‘credit control’ on its doorstep

 Today, one wonders what he would think about the continuing saga of the NHS.
-As he once said, ‘the NHS has the same problems now as it did when I looked at it: vastly over-managed, over-administered, its people under-trusted. …… There is just far too much micro-management”.
+He said ‘the NHS has the same problems now as it did when I looked at it: vastly over-managed, over-administered, its people under-trusted. …… There is just far too much micro-management”.

 Like me, he had personal reasons to be grateful to the NHS.
-His daughter had polio, but got the best treatment she could have received.
+His daughter had polio, but got the best treatment possible.
 As I did.
-But that was in the 50s and the NHS still in its infancy, Matrons were hands-on, not today’s CEOs who are unknown in their own hospital.
+But that was in the 50s and the NHS in its infancy, Matrons were hands-on, not today’s CEOs who are unknown in their own hospital.
 No MDTs – instead there was a ward round with everyone treating you, from your surgeon to physios and nurses, clustered round your bed.
 They discussed your treatment with you there rather than in a far-off room with no-one able to say “that’s not me”.

 And on the way, the Patient, who after all is what the NHS should be about, is overlooked.

 Sadly, it seems not.
 But now – along comes David Gilbert with his book ‘The Patient Revolution‘, asking “Could the solution to NHS problems be in the hands of the patients themselves?“.

 His book comes up with numerous reasons why patients might have answers, but to a certain extent these could lie in the hands of patients themselves.
 Not the ones who slavishly repeat the mantra ‘NHS is the envy of the world’, when patently it isn’t.
 But those who think through problems, then want to suggest ways of improving their care.